A fully anisotropic mechanism for formation of trapped surfaces in vacuum: Abstract

 \section{Abstract}

 We present a new, fully anisotropic, criterion for formation of trapped surfaces in vacuum.
-More precisely we provide conditions on null data, concentrated in a neighborhood of a short null geodesic segment (possibly flat everywhere else) whose future development contains a trapped surface.
+More precisely we provide local conditions on null data, concentrated in a neighborhood of a short null geodesic segment (possibly flat in all other directions) whose future development contains a trapped surface.
 This extends considerably the previous result of Christodoulou \cite{Chr:book} which required instead a uniform condition along all null geodesic generators.
 To obtain our result we combine Christodoulou's mechanism for the formation of a trapped surface with a new deformation process which takes place along incoming null hypersurfaces.